End-of-Life Pain Management for Hospice Patients

 • What makes the pain worse?

-• Does your pain stop you from doing activities of daily living like sleeping, sitting, bathing or eating?
+• Does the pain stop you from doing things like sleeping or eating?

-Patients’ family members and caregivers may also notice non-verbal signs of pain, including agitation, changes in sleep patterns, poor appetite, being depressed or withdrawn, delirium or changes in breathing patterns.
+Family members and caregivers may notice non-verbal signs of pain, including agitation, changes in sleep patterns, poor appetite, being depressed or withdrawn, delirium or changes in breathing patterns.
+The hospice team will help educate caregivers on these signs and symptoms.

 Hospice Pain Management Medications

-While pain medication can be given by pill, liquid, shot or other means, our hospice teams will always opt for the most appropriate route based on the patient’s clinical condition.
+Pain medication can be given by pill, liquid, patches, or other routes.
+Our hospice teams will always opt for the best route based on the patient’s condition.

-It’s important that patients take any pain medication as prescribed, even if they start feeling better.
-Effective pain management stays ahead, warding off severe pain and making it easier to manage overall.
+It’s important that patients take pain medication as prescribed, even if they start feeling better.
+This helps keep pain from getting out of control.

 Opioid Usage in Hospice Care

-When milder medications aren’t enough to meet patients’ goals of pain management and comfort for the end of life, opioids, like morphine, may be the best way to relieve severe pain.
+When milder medications aren’t enough to meet patients’ goals of pain management and comfort for the end of life, opioids, like morphine, hydromorphone or fentanyl, may be the best way to relieve severe pain.

-Many patients and family members may feel concerned about the prospect of using opioids.
-However, when used correctly and as prescribed, they can be effective to treat hospice patients with severe pain.
-The hospice care team, which includes the hospice physician, will work with the patient when opioids are prescribed, and help implement any change or halt in medication as needed.
+Many patients and family members may feel concerned about the idea of using opioids.
+However, when used correctly and as prescribed, they can be effective in treating hospice patients with severe pain.
+The hospice care team, which includes the hospice physician, will monitor the patient when opioids are prescribed, and make changes as needed.

 Non-Medication Tactics to Manage Pain

 Pain medication is not the only answer to manage pain.
-There are a number of other means of improving patients’ quality of life instead of or in combination with a medication regimen, that your hospice team may discuss or recommend, including:
+There are other ways to manage pain combined with a medication regimen.3 Your hospice team may suggest:

 • Physical or occupational therapy

 It’s also important to remember emotional pain.
-Being at the end of life can cause severe depression and anxiety.
-Hospice care is such a unique benefit because it focuses on so much more than just the physical pain.
+Being at the end of life can be sad and scary.
+It can cause severe depression and anxiety.
+Hospice can help with this too.
+Evidence suggests that as many as 77% of hospice patients experience depression.4 Hospice care focuses on so much more than just physical pain.

-Social workers can help ease anxiety by helping with end-of-life planning, ensuring the family is well equipped with resources and tools, providing direct counseling and referring to community resources when necessary.
+Social workers can help ease anxiety by helping with end-of-life planning, providing resources and tools, counseling, and referring to community resources if needed.

-Chaplains, or spiritual counselors, work to assess the patient’s and family’s spiritual needs and develop a plan of care to meet those needs.
+Chaplains, or spiritual counselors, work to assess the patient’s and family’s spiritual needs and create a plan of care to meet those needs.

 Benefits of Effective Pain Management in Hospice

-Getting pain under control can make all the difference in the world at the end of life.
+Pain control can make a big difference at the end of life.
 Hospice care is about empowering patients and their families to live their final days how they want to, without the burden of pain.

 At Amedisys, hospice care starts with goal setting.
 How do you want to live your final days?
 Are there bucket list items you need help achieving?

-Alleviating pain helps patients meet those goals and can contribute to:
+Treating pain helps patients meet those goals and can:

 Is hospice care right for you or your loved one?
 Contact one of our care centers to speak to one of our hospice specialists.